-I am so excited to show you our amazing front yard landscape transformation!
+I am so excited to show you our amazing front yard landscape transformation with a 6 months update!
 I am sharing interviews with the two experts who designed and installed our landscape, including the beginning strategies, installation steps, and the finished project’s benefits.
 This information is invaluable when considering your own landscape dreams.

 For some time, Andy and I have been dreaming of transforming our front yard landscape.
 Over the years, we’ve tried to replace plants and add new ones, only to find that it wasn’t producing the change and definitely not the overall look we wanted for our home.
 We knew that we had reached the end of our efforts and reached out to the two landscape experts who so beautifully transformed our yard into one of our dreams.

 Their talent and expertise are evident in this project.
 I am thrilled to share an interview with them in this post today.
 You do not want to miss them talk about how they go about their craft.

 The vision happens first and sets the tempo for the rest of the project.
 After listening to the client and understanding their program, we then start our process with a Schematic Masterplan, which is a bird’s eye view drawing that explores the design on a macro level.
 Connecting with a talented construction team like John’s is crucial for realizing the initial vision.

 Design drawings presented in Brendt’s project occupied a small enough space that we were able to blend a Schematic Masterplan and a Planting Plan into one drawing.